 Character List added

-Click to see the cast list and programme notes of what is thought to be the last of the Drama Club’s Annual Panto’s – Alas!!!!
+NEW – Click to see a newly added collection of photographs from the last of the Drama Club’s Annual Panto’s – Alas!!!!

 The Drama Club closed on the retirement of Cyril Malyon from his teaching and youth work career in 1977.
 However, it was not, as this photograph shows, without this being marked by past and present members expressing their appreciation for what he achieved over the Drama Club’s 20 plus years!
 A full photo gallery of […]

 This new and additional Gallery contains a range of photographs and newspaper clips that are either about Drama Club members, are unrelated to any single production or are from plays that have not yet been identified.